Letter of Recommendation (LOR) Format from Faculty

 • Who Should You Ask for a Letter of Recommendation?

-• Introduction- Introduction section always has details of the recommender and the applicant.
+• Introduction - The introduction section always has details of the recommender and the applicant.
 It introduces the recommender by including his/her designation, department and institution name.
 The introduction discusses the relationship between the applicant and the recommender.
 Details on how they know each other and the duration of their association can be optional.
-If the recommender is your professor/teacher at college, mention the subject he/she taught or teaches you and in which semesters.
+If the recommender is your professor/teacher at college, mention the subject he/she taught or teaches you, and in which semesters.

-• Body Paragraph 1- In this paragraph person writing recommendation should mention why the student should be selected in the college.
+• Body Paragraph 1 - In this paragraph, person writing recommendation should mention why the student should be selected for the college.
 They should give an example of a time when they personally saw this quality in the student.
-For example if the student did well in a project the writer should mention when and how it happened and what went well.
+For example, if the student did well in a project the writer should mention when and how it happened and what went well.

 Conclusion- In the concluding paragraph, provide an outline of the applicant’s impressive qualities, focusing on the strengths and recommend the applicant for the course at the concerned university.
 End the LOR with basic information about the recommender like his/her full name, designation, department, institution name, location, email ID and contact number.

-Also, refer to some lor samples from professor to get a clearer idea of how and what to include.
+A well-written faculty LOR can improve a student’s chances of admission because it gives universities an independent academic evaluation from a professor or teacher.
+Also, refer to some lor samples from the professor to get a clearer idea of how and what to include.
 Learn to write LORs with the help of videos by university experts.

 lor samples from professor